kacos2000/WindowsTimeline/README.md

 Activity_PackageID,
 ActivityOperation

-Either import to your SQLite program, or Copy Paste the code to the query window.
+Either import 'Timeline_all.sql' to your SQLite program, or Copy Paste the code to the query window.
 Your software needs to support the SQLIte JSON1 extension (https://www.sqlite.org/json1.html).

 Tested on: